jabney/swiftSet/README.md

 ```

 #### The Global Key Method
 This method requires that a `key` property or function is specified in `Set`'s constructor.
-The effective difference between this method and the [Object `key` Method](#object-key-method) is that when a global key is specified it's expected that every item in the set will be an object with that property.
-Whereas with the [Object `key` Method](#object-key-method) objects with a `key` can be mixed with other values in the set.
-See [Mixed Values](#mixed-values).
+The effective difference between this method and the [Object `key` Method](#object-key-method) is that when a global key is specified, it's expected that every item in the set will be an object with that property; whereas objects making use of the [Object `key` Method](#object-key-method) can be mixed with other values in the set.
+See [Mixed Values](#mixed-values) for more information.

 ```javascript